Mercateo/oss-parent-pom/README.md

 Parent POM for Open-Source Projects published by Mercateo AG

 This POM provides some reasonable default plugin configurations.
-Note, that in order to enable a configured plugin in your project, you still have to mention it in you project/build/plugins section.
+In order to disable preconfigured plugins, add a .noXXXX File to the root of your repository.
+(See pom.xml for exact filenames)